akshaymankar/el-patron/README.md

 # El Patrón

-Application to manage pools of locks
+Application to manage pools of locks.
+Read more about pools and locks [here](https://github.com/concourse/pool-resource)

 ## Deploy to Kubernetes using helm